-Asking for help and accepting it openly (within reason – only you can tell) are essential on how to not stress about your wedding.
+Asking for help and accepting it openly (within reason – only you can tell) are essential to not stress about your wedding.

 Another tip on how to not stress about your wedding is to minimize comparison.
-There will be moments where it might be tempting to question decisions that you’ve made about your wedding and start comparing.
+There will be moments when it might be tempting to question decisions you’ve made about your wedding and start comparing.

-These moments usually happen after scrolling endlessly on social media, and then all of a sudden, questions like ‘should I do that too?’ or ‘maybe it will be better if I do this instead..’ – somewhere along these lines; will come up.
+These moments usually happen after scrolling endlessly on social media, and then suddenly, questions like ‘should I do that too?’ or ‘maybe it will be better if I do this instead..’ – somewhere along these lines; will come up.